vite-pwa/assets-generator/CONTRIBUTING.md

 ## Running tests

-Build the project from root folder and the test (`nr build && nr test`).
+Build the project from root folder and run the test (`nr build && nr test`).